 Subspecies of the Willow Warbler (P. trochilus) form a migratory divide in Sweden, confirmed by isotope analyses (Chamberlain et al., 2000) and experiments (Ilieva et al., 2012).
 The subspecies are clearly separated morphologically and behaviourally, but there is little genetic differentiation (Bensch et al., 1999; Bensch et al., 2002a).
 However, three genomic regions – on chromosomes 1, 3 and 5 – are highly differentiated and house putative ‘migration genes’ (Lundberg, et al. 2017).
 Possibly there is strong selection on hybrid migration strategies, because premating isolation is weak (Liedvogel et al., 2014).
 In addition, the circular distribution of this species around the Baltic Sea might make it an example of a ring (sub)species (Bensch et al., 2009).

 Another likely example of a ring species is the Greenish Warbler (P. trochiloides), which extends around the Tibetan Plateau.
 The two terminal populations of this ring (viridamus and plumbeitarsus) meet, but do not interbreed (Irwin et al., 2001a; Irwin et al., 2001b).
 These populations sing different song and do not recognize each other’s song (Irwin, 2000; Irwin et al., 2001a).
+Song divergence is mainly driven by male competition.
+In the south, population density is higher, leading to more interactions between the males and consequently strong selection for shorter songs.
+In the north, competition between males is weaker and there is a stronger selection by females for longer, complex songs (Scordato, 2018).
 Genetic analysis using AFLPs demonstrated gene flow between the connected populations (Irwin et al., 2005).
 But recent studies are questioning the validity of the Greenish Warbler as a classical ring species.
 Morphology and song seem to be converging in sympatry (Kovylov et al., 2012), and a genomic analyses showed that there have been occasional geographic breaks during the development of the ring (Alcaide et al., 2014).

 Hybridization between Western Bonelli’s Warbler (P. bonelli) and Wood Warbler (P. sibilatrix) has been confirmed genetically (Dietzen et al., 2007).